AmyOShea/MS3-Cocktail-Hour/README.md

 + I used [this Stack Overflow post](https://stackoverflow.com/questions/50394358/materializecss-vertically-offset-dropdown-menu-content/50395102) to adjust the placement of the nav bar dropdown.

-+ This code for [materialze slider autoplay](https://stackoverflow.com/questions/36581504/materialize-carousel-slider-autoplay) was taken directly (also credited in in js file).
++ This code for [materialize slider autoplay](https://stackoverflow.com/questions/36581504/materialize-carousel-slider-autoplay) was taken directly (also credited in in js file).

 + My own neon text css classes taken from [this article](https://css-tricks.com/how-to-create-neon-text-with-css/) and re-worked for my neon boxes (also credited in in css file).